CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 #### Features

-The translation engine basically applies a set of translation rules, defined in a translation table, to create a new target table from a existing source table.
+The translation engine applies a set of translation rules, defined in a translation table, to create a new target table from an existing source table.

 -   **Installation -** The translation engine is installed as a set of PostgreSQL functions defined in a .SQL file.